 Clinical evaluations are the responsibility of the manufacturer and the clinical evaluation report is an element of the technical documentation of a medical device.
 One of the most important new changes in MEDDEV 2.7.1 rev 4 is the way in which notified bodies treat clinical evaluations that attempt to establish equivalency between the medical device and another device already available.

-The establishment of equivalency between medical devices can allow clinical data from one device to be used in establishing the compliance of another device.
+The establishment of equivalency between medical devices can allow clinical data from one device to be used in establishing the compliance with another device.
 To achieve this, the report author or evaluator must show that the new device is similar to the equivalent device in its clinical applications and technical specifications.
 The device must also be comprised of the same materials, and be used in contact with the same human tissues and body fluids.

 Notified bodies are now directed to more rigorously analyze the clinical data presented from an equivalent device as part of a clinical evaluation, as well as to challenge the ability of manufacturers to access data that establishes equivalence.
 When a manufacturer claims that their device is equivalent to an existing one, that firm must be able to show access to clinical, technical, and biological data on the equivalent device that supports the claim.